tul1/edouard_training/arrays_and_loops/README.md

 # Array Squaring and Even/Odd Identifier

-create basic array and loop over it to print simple values
+Create basic array and loop over it to print simple values.

 ## How it works
 1- Initialize an array of 5integer and odd var of type string